Pass It On (play): Synopsis

 The play begins in February 1951, at the beginning of the 1951 New Zealand waterfront dispute.
 Cliff is a waterside worker, and on strike.
 Jeannie and Gus are involved with the union, publishing a Bulletin, putting the waterside workers' views across due to emergency regulations preventing publication of anything supporting of them in mainstream media.
 The play traces the change in relationship between Cliff's wife, Nell, and Jeannie.
 The play culminates with a march to advertise a public meeting to get public support for the strikers.

+The play is structured with 29 scenes with the use of voice overs, double scenes and a slow motion sequence in the 1986 Downstage Theatre production.

 Productions

+Reception

+Reviewers of the 1986 Downstage production said it showcased the skills of the writer, the performance were all 'impressive' and the play had a 'strong impact'.

+Playmarket published in 1986 a schools study guide of Pass It On and Wednesday to Come in their ACT Magazine (v.11 n.3 Jun 1986).